Stuartwastaken/LarkLark/README.md

 ## 🕊️ Examples

-Here's an example LarkLark program that calculates the sum of numbers from 1 to 10:
+Here's a LarkLark example that calculates the sum of numbers from 1 to 10:

 ```
 tweet sum = 0